 Is it safe to steam clean all types of carpet?

 Most types of carpet, including wool, nylon, polyester, and blends, can be safely steam cleaned.
 Your professional carpet cleaner will be able to identify the type of carpet you have and adjust their cleaning method accordingly.
-Very soft, natural fiber carpets sometimes require a different cleaning method, but a good carpet cleaner will advise you of this before commencing the cleaning process.
+Very soft, natural fibre carpets sometimes require a different cleaning method, but a good carpet cleaner will advise you of this before commencing the cleaning process.

 Will it shrink my carpet?